Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 The second thing you need is a charting platform and trading methodology.
 There are dozens of different charting platforms (I’ve reviewed the major options here) and hundreds, if not thousands, of different trading methodologies (here’s how I trade).

-Let’s assume you’re following the Emini market on your charting platform and your trading methodology has given you a signal to buy – or “go Long” – the market.
+Let’s assume you’re following the Emini market on your charting platform and that your trading methodology has given you a signal to buy – or “go Long” – the market.

 At this stage, you might have funded your futures brokerage account and have some initial capital you want to trade.
 Or you might be “paper trading” and using the trading simulator functionality of your broker to place trades.
 Either way, you enter a Buy order in your broker’s order entry screen – choosing an “at market” order (which will get you in straight away at the “ask” price) or a “limit” order (which will get you in when your order at the price you’ve nominated gets hit) of the current Emini futures contract.